khanzzirfan/rentmeproject/README.md

 # rentmeproject
-rent everything as you can.
+rent everything when you can.